 | || member for 7 years, 4 months, 29 days|

 |Bio and Links|

-I am very happy to make transfers to direct and collateral line ancestors, unless I have some personal attachment to the memorial page.
-Just ask.
+II.
+Transfers - I am very happy to make transfers to direct and collateral line ancestors, unless I have some personal attachment to the memorial page.

-I try to be very careful with the information provided on memorial pages I create.
-Occasionally, I discover that I have made an error.
-If you see something that is incorrect, let me know.
+IV.
+Errors - If I have listed something incorrectly, please let me know.
 You can use the edit link to send me an email.
-That is the best way, because it will link me to the page you are referring to.
+That is the best way, because it will link me to the page to which you are referring to.